 According to a report from the US Labor Department, the percentage of employed workers dropped (in September 2020) to its lowest level since 1975.
 Between February and April of 2020, 10 percent of Americans aged 25 to 54 became unemployed due to job losses.
 The number of Americans who were classified as long-term unemployed (a category that included those actively searching for work for 27 weeks or more) surged by 781,000 in September, to 2.4 million people.

-Sadly, this situation did not change much as recent data from Bloomberg cited that the number of permanent job losses rose by 345,000 to 3.8 million in September, while the number of Americans on temporary layoff dropped 1.5 million to 4.6 million.
+Sadly, this situation did not change much as September 2020 data from Bloomberg cited that the number of permanent job losses rose by 345,000 to 3.8 million in September, while the number of Americans on temporary layoff dropped 1.5 million to 4.6 million.